Things worth knowing prior to installation day

 What to know and do before installation day

-The area where installation takes place should be climate controlled by heat or air conditioning.
-Indoor humidity should be between 45-65%.
+It is important that the area where installation takes place be climate controlled.
+By this, we mean either heated or air-conditioned.
+Indoor humidity should be maintained between 45-65%.

-If you’d like to remove your old floor covering yourself, please have it done one day prior to the arrival of your new floor.
-This will allow for complete cleanup and floor preparation.
-If you’re removing carpet, leave all tack strips in place, but remove all staples.
+If you are removing your old floor covering, please make sure to do it at least one day prior to the delivery of your new laminate product.
+This allows for proper cleanup and floor preparation.
+If you are removing carpet, please leave all the tack strips in place and pull all staples out of the floor.

 What to know and do during installation day

-The walk-thru is important.
-It is always recommended that prior to the installation of your new floor, you and our chief installer walk thru the job site.
-This gives you the opportunity to ask any final questions and clarify all of the details.
+The walk-thru is a key step.
+It is highly recommended that prior to installation, a walk through with you and our installation chief take place.
+This gives you and us the opportunity to ask questions and make sure we are clear on the entire process.

 What to know and do after installation day

-If you are sensitive to orders and dust, make sure to appropriately ventilate your home for at least 48 to 72 hours after installation.
+Air on the healthy side.
+If you are sensitive to dust and odors, good ventilation should be established for 48 to 72 hours after installation.